 Figure 2.
-Snapshots of the convective overturn activity during the accretion phase of the $11.2\,M\odot$ model at the indicated p.b. times.
+Snapshots of the convective overturn activity during the accretion phase of the $11.2 M{\odot}$ model at the indicated p.b. times.
 Visualized are surfaces of constant entropy: The bluish, semi-transparent envelope is the SN shock, the red-orange-yellow surfaces are entropy structures in the postshock region.
 Neutrino-heated high-entropy matter expands in typical mushroom-like, buoyant plumes.
 These features are highly time dependent with bubbles continuously appearing, expanding and rising, and disappearing to give way to a new generation of convective plumes.
-The direction of strongest lepton-number emission, i.e., the largest excess of the radiation of $v_e$ compared to $\bar{v}e$ (see text), points towards the observer, above the x-y-plane at roughly $45^\circ$ inclination to the z-axis.
-A corresponding global, quasi-stationary dipolar deformation of the accretion shock is present but can hardly be recognized without a detailed analysis.
+The direction of strongest lepton-number emission, i.e., the largest excess of the radiation of v_e compared to \bar{v}e (see text), points towards the observer, above the x-y-plane at roughly 45° inclination to the z-axis.
+A corresponding global, persistent dipolar deformation of the accretion shock is present but can hardly be recognized without a detailed analysis.